objektwerks/pool.balance.z/README.md

 Warning
 -------
->As of 2023.5.16, App will not start.
-Consequently, the current integration test will not pass,
+>As of 2023.5.16, App will not start: **java.lang.RuntimeException: No main class detected**.
+Adding a main
+>method does not help.

->which can be rewritten to use the handler.
+>Consequently, the current integration test will not pass, which can be rewritten to use the handler.

 ZIO Quill
 ---------